MauroMardones/SARtisanal/README.md

 ## User Guide `SARtisanal`

-User guide to use and apply `SARtisanal`packages and functions could be found in this repo; [SARtisanal package](https://mauromardones.github.io/SARtisanal/)
+User guide to apply `SARtisanal`packages and functions could be found in this repo; [SARtisanal package](https://mauromardones.github.io/SARtisanal/)